 Alastair Speers - Headmaster

-We have worked with a number of Senior Schools in developing and adapting our Strive programme.
-With nearly 100 hours, per academic year, allocated to Strive, it is a significant part of our curriculum which allows children to fulfil their potential - to ‘shine’.
+We have collaborated with several senior schools to tailor and refine our Strive program.
+With almost 100 hours allocated to Strive per academic year, it is a substantial part of our curriculum that enables children to realise their full potential and shine.

 How does it work?

-There are six key areas that define the outcomes we are endeavouring to encourage in our pupils: Enlighten.
-Explore.
-Enquire.
-Innovate.
-Adapt.
-Reflect.
-Each area has a variety of carefully timetabled activities that are delivered to all pupils – both during the academic year, and as they progress through the School.
-Every Strive session finishes with pupils’ reflecting on what they have learnt and how they can apply this in their daily life.
+Each area includes a variety of thoughtfully scheduled activities that are presented to all students throughout the academic year and as they progress through the school.
+At the end of every Strive session, students reflect on what they have learned and how they can apply it in their daily lives.